 Woods with bandaged head and trust pipe

 The damaged Lockheed Vega reached Fremantle on Christmas Day 1934 on

 and its rebuild commenced in the MMA Maylands hangar early in the

 New Year.
 The large British registration paintwork proved difficult to

-remove and Miller wrote to the CAB requesting VH-BGK for the Vega.
+remove and Miller wrote to the Civil Aviation Branch in Melbourne requesting VH-BGK for the Vega.
 The CAB

 replied stating that was too far ahead of the currently allocated VH-UT

 series, but obligingly offered VH-UVK to reduce some painting, which was accepted.
 Photographs show

 the British marking could be read across the upper mainplane right up

 to 1941 when it was impressed by RAAF.